riffusion/riffusion-hobby/README.md

 # Riffusion Inference Server

 Riffusion is an app for real-time music generation with stable diffusion.
-This repository contains the inference server.

 Read about it at https://www.riffusion.com/about and try it at https://www.riffusion.com/.